memecoder12345678/Zerionyx/README.md

 ## Looking for Contributors

-Zerionyx is growing fast — and we're looking for awesome people to help shape its future.
+Zerionyx is growing fast &mdash; and we're looking for awesome people to help shape its future.

 We're especially looking for contributors interested in: